-Do know: a GodsyGirl embraces the journey of doing and becoming.
-While we serve, work and be a blessing to the Kingdom, we are – at the same time – growing into the image of the Lord.
+A GodsyGirl embraces the journey of doing and becoming.
+While we serve, work, and be a blessing to the Kingdom, we are also growing into the image of the Lord.

 For those God foreknew he also predestined to be conformed to the image of his Son, that he might be the firstborn among many brothers and sisters.Romans 8:29

-A GodsyGirl doesn’t need a lot of attention either.
+A GodsyGirl doesn’t require much attention.
 Why?
-Her esteem comes more from the Lord than from people.
+Her confidence comes more from the Lord than from people.

 While she may enjoy compliments, she doesn’t need them or seek them out.

 She’s confident in her skin and finds joy in walking out her destiny and pleasing her God (Jesus Christ!)

 A GodsyGirl is not jealous of others nor worried about the future because she believes Ps 16:5.

 Lord, you alone are my portion and my cup;

 you make my lot secure.Psalms 16:5